Try our New Bulk Scan Feature - AVAILABLE NOW!

 3. Check for AI Content in AirTable

-Our View on the Use of AI Detectors Within Academia & False Positives in General.
+Our View On: AI Detectors Within Academia & False Positives in General

 We do not believe that AI detection scores alone should be used for academic honesty purposes and disciplinary action.